roman-mueller/puppet-docs/source/puppet/4.4/reference/lang_type_aliases.md

 ## Type aliases and type references are transparent

-The Puppet language aliases are transparent such as:
+The Puppet language aliases are transparent:

 ~~~
 type MyInteger = Integer
 notice MyInteger == Integer
 ~~~

-notices `true`.
+The above notices `true`.

-The internal type system types TypeReference and TypeAlias are never values in a Puppet program.
+The internal type system types `TypeReference` and `TypeAlias` are never values in a Puppet program.